Fast hardware-aware matrix-free algorithm for higher-order finite-element discretized matrix multivector products on distributed systems: Introduction

-This work proposes an efficient hardware-aware implementation procedure for the matrix-free algorithm to compute such FE-discretized matrix-multivector products on multi-node CPU-only and multi-node GPU architectures.
-As traditionally done in finite-element literature, we partition the physical domain into non-overlapping subdomains, each assigned to an \texttt{MPI} task, and use the \texttt{MPI} paradigm to communicate the boundary data across multiple nodes.
-We will briefly discuss the theory and implementation aspects of this strategy in \cref{sec:sec2,sec:mpi} respectively.
-On CPU architectures, we utilize the SIMD vectorization capabilities of modern CPU architectures along with optimal implementation strategies which exploit the symmetry of the problem (such as the \emph{even-odd} decomposition\cite{Kopriva2009ImplementingEquations,Solomonoff1992ADifferentiation}) to minimize the computation time and use non-blocking \texttt{MPI} communications to overlap computation and communication, allowing for higher scaling efficiencies.
-On GPU-based architectures, the proposed matrix-free implementation utilizes the concept of kernel fusion to minimize data access.
-It also efficiently utilizes the GPU shared memory and registers to pipeline data access and computation.
+To this end, as traditionally done in the finite-element literature, we partition the physical domain into non-overlapping subdomains, each assigned to an \texttt{MPI} task, and use the \texttt{MPI} paradigm to communicate the boundary data across multiple nodes.
+The tensor contractions involved in the matrix-free approach are recast as small dense matrix-matrix multiplications involving the FE shape function matrices.
+On CPU architectures, to compute these small dense matrix-matrix multiplications, we utilize the SIMD vectorization capabilities of modern CPUs along with optimal implementation strategies that exploit the symmetry of the FE shape function matrices (such as the \emph{even-odd} decomposition \cite{Kopriva2009ImplementingEquations,Solomonoff1992ADifferentiation}) to minimize the computation time and use non-blocking \texttt{MPI} communications to overlap computation and communication, allowing for higher scaling efficiencies.
+Our proposed implementation utilizes a batched layout for the storage of the multivector, which improves data locality and allows for efficient use of the SIMD capabilities on modern CPUs, and the \emph{even-odd} decomposition strategy reduces the floating point operations required to compute the matrix multivector products by half at the cost of increased data movement.
+On GPU architectures, the proposed matrix-free implementation efficiently utilizes the GPU shared memory and registers to pipeline data access and computation in conjunction with the proposed batched layout.
+The small matrix-matrix multiplications arising in the matrix-free approach are performed as a linear combination of columns of FE shape function matrices, which are stored in constant memory, to overlap computation with data movement from device memory.
+Furthermore, constant memory is utilized to broadcast accesses of the FE shape function matrices and reduces shared memory usage and bank conflicts.
+The proposed implementation also utilizes the concept of kernel fusion to minimize data access by combining various implementation steps in a single kernel.
+This has the added benefit of reducing the memory footprint further.
+We also employ CUDA-Aware MPI to optimize communications and a mixed precision strategy to communicate data on the shared subdomain boundary to reduce the amount of data that needs to be communicated.